trueplu/Kulturskola-hemsida/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/import?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## Upgrade packages

+Run `npx npm-check-updates -u`, it will update your package.json.

+Run `npm install`.

+If install does not work, try to delete `node_modules` and `package-lock.json` first.